SimonChow9527/myblog/README.md

 # Personal Blog

-This is a personal blog, visit [here](https://simonchow.dev) for more info.
+This is a personal blog, visit [here](https://simonchow.dev) to have a look!

 # Tech stack
  * ReactJS